 A professional piercer has so many advantages over a DIYer, they're called the three E's: education, proper equipment, and experience.
 Education involves knowing the parts of the body, where important vessels and nerves lie and how to avoid them.
 Proper equipment means you get a safe and sterile piercing.
 Experience means they are professional and confident, which will greatly minimize the trauma and pain of the experience.

 Why do you think professional piercers go through all the trouble to learn how to do their job properly and work in a professional environment?
 Many of them pay thousands of dollars to learn how to pierce, and then give a percentage of their earnings to the shop owner where they work.
 It would be a lot easier for them just to start poking people out of their homes and forget all that other stuff.
 The reason they don't is their respect for you, the potential customer, and for your safety.

 Don't Take it from Me

 Here are some interesting statistics for you.
-TimesOnline says, "Doctors said...that piercing should not be carried out by amateurs, as a survey showed that almost a third of piercings in people aged 16-24 resulted in complications, half of which needed medical attention."
-Unsurprisingly, NBC reports, "doctors and nurses...have seen a spike in young people with infections caused by amateur work, sometimes done by friends or unlicensed operators."
+A 2008 survey revealed that almost a third of piercings in people aged 16-24 result in complications, many of whom have to then seek medical intervention.
 Hellbent Tattoo wisely advises, "Never attempt to pierce yourself even with the help of one of those piercing kits.
 And never let your untrained friend to do it either.
 Do-it-yourself piercings are not sterile and if you accidentally pierce the wrong place, you could cause severe bleeding or permanent nerve damage."